-The length of stay of asylum seekers (those who have claimed asylum while in administrative detention centres) is difficult to assess but on average, third-country nationals remained 12.3 days in administrative detention centres in 2015.
-In many CRA, the average detention duration was largely beyond 12.3 days: 14 days in Bordeaux, 15 days in Vincennes, around 16 days in Toulouse, Strasbourg and Marseille and 19 days in Hendaye.417 There are no cases of persons detained beyond a period of 45 days in 2015 but, in 2014, 323 third-country nationals were detained until the 45th day.
+In practice, the length of stay of asylum seekers who have claimed asylum while in CRA is difficult to assess.
+However, on average, third-country nationals remained 12.7 days in administrative detention centres in 2016.
+In many CRA, the average detention duration was largely beyond 12.7 days: